Charles Brasch: Death and legacy

 Brasch became ill with cancer in mid-1972, and before his death was looked after at home by Margaret Scott and another friend Ruth Dallas.
 He died in May 1973.
 His ashes were scattered, in accordance with a direction in his will, at a "high and windy place" in New Zealand's South Island hills.

 Brasch bequeathed his significant library, which reflected his interest in literature, art, history and religion, to the University of Otago Library, which named its Charles Brasch Room in his memory.
 The wide and eclectic nature of his reading allowed him to achieve his own substantial output.
 His archives are housed at the Hocken Collections, where over 450 artworks gifted by him can also be seen.
+In 2013, this collection was included as an entry on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.
 Brasch bequeathed his house at Broad Bay to Anna Caselberg and her husband John Caselberg, both New Zealand artists and members of The Group, and after their deaths in 2004 the house became an artist's retreat.

 A sixth collection of poems, Home Ground, was published after his death in 1974.
 Unlike his earlier work, his final poems dealt more with personal concerns and feelings than with broader issues of national identity.
 Since his death, many of his poems have been anthologised and appeared in collected editions.
 In July 1976, O. E. Middleton and John Caselberg organised a three-day Charles Brasch Arts Festival in Dunedin as a tribute to him.
 His uncompleted autobiography, Indirections, which covered his early years up until 1947, was published in 1980 and edited by his friend Bertram.
 It received third place at the Goodman Fielder Wattie Book Awards.